Toledo vs. Central Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Central Michigan Stats and Trends

-- This season, the Chippewas have one ATS win in two games as an underdog of 4 points or more.
+- This season, the Chippewas have one against the spread win in two games as an underdog of 4.5 points or more.

-- Central Michigan's games this year have hit the over on two of six set point totals (33.3%).
+- Central Michigan's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- When Central Michigan scores more than 17.5 points, it is 2-3 against the spread and 3-2 overall.
+- Central Michigan is 2-3 against the spread and 3-2 overall in games when it scores more than 17.5 points.

-- In games that Central Michigan piles up over 313.7 yards, the team is 2-3 against the spread and 3-2 overall.
+- In games that Central Michigan picks up over 313.7 yards, the team is 2-3 against the spread and 3-2 overall.

-- The Chippewas have eight giveaways this season, while the Rockets have 12 takeaways .
+- This season the Chippewas have eight turnovers, four fewer than the Rockets have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.